bitbullcapitalfund/ccplatform/ccplatform/readme.txt

 				if float(price) >= 3000:
 					print(price)

-	4- Send signals to the exchange calling the send_signal(tuple) method.
+	4- Send signals to the exchange calling the publish(tuple) method.
 The tuple the send_signal method receives as the only parameter has this format (time, type, price).
 		Example:

 		class ToyStrategy(Strategy):